andrew-saydjari/LowRankOps.jl/README.md

 ### Multiplication

 A classic example of low rank factorization is the Woodbury form where $M = A + VV^T$.
 Here we show how to leverage the type in this package to do fast multiplication of $M^{-1}$ times a vector.
-When A is diagonal, the inverse of A is simple.

 We define two functions, one that defines a set of factors (matrices) to precompute upon object creation and one that defines the multiplication, using the precomputed factors and ordering the operations for speed.